Pure Bred Poodle: The Only Dog That Cannot Be Doodled

 Problem 1: Excessive Barking & Alert Behaviour

-What's happening: Your Standard Poodle barks at every sound, movement, or change.
-They seem to announce everything they notice throughout the day.
+What's happening: Your Poodle barks at everything - every sound, movement, or change in the environment.

 Why it happens: Poodles were bred to alert hunters to downed waterfowl and communicate across distances whilst working.
 Their high intelligence means they notice and announce everything.
-They were also used as watchdogs for French nobility, reinforcing their vocalisation tendencies.
+Every sound, movement, or change triggers their alerting instinct.
+They were also used as watchdogs for French nobility, reinforcing their vocalisation and vigilance tendencies.
 They genuinely believe it's their job to announce everything to you.

 Problem 2: Separation Anxiety & Velcro Behaviour